BusFactor1Inc/rv/README.md

 ![Screeshot of /r/lisp](screenshot.png)

-A simple subreddit viewer written in React and Redux.
+A simple subreddit viewer written in React using Redux.

 Features: